Homemade Turkey Gravy

 What to add to turkey gravy to make it taste better?

-As mentioned above, two things really make a fantastic turkey gravy.
+As mentioned above, three things really make a fantastic turkey gravy.
 First, the turkey drippings from a well-seasoned turkey or turkey breast.
 When that needs a boost, chicken bouillon granules (we love the Wyler’s brand) is a seasoning that gives richness and flavor to turkey gravy.
+Last, but not least, adding fresh herbs to the gravy can transform gravy!
+Parsley, sage, rosemary, and thyme all add incredible flavor.

 How long will gravy last in the refrigerator?

-If kept in the fridge, turkey gravy should be used up in a day or two.
+If kept in the fridge in an airtight container, turkey gravy will be last a couple of days.
 Spoon the cold gravy into a skillet and warm over low heat and the turkey gravy will resume its creamy consistency within a few minutes.
+It can also be reheated in the microwave.

 Can I freeze gravy?